nodeGame/NDDB/README.md

 ### Listenting to events

-Listen on the `insert` event and modify the inserted items by adding an external index to them;
+Listen to the `insert` event and modify the inserted items by adding an external index to them;

 ```javascript